lovlygod/SkyGram/README.md

-# ☁️ SkyGram - Personal Cloud Storage
+# SkyGram - Personal Cloud Storage

 SkyGram is a personal cloud storage application that uses Telegram as a drive.
 It allows you to upload, download, and organize your files using the Telegram API.
-The project is built using [Next.js](https://nextjs.org) and [Gramjs](https://gram.js.org).
+The project is built using [Next.js](https://nextjs.org) and [Telegram Bot API](https://core.telegram.org/bots/api).

 ✨ The project is actively under development, expect frequent updates and new features.